ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/XEth.rst

 ***NOTE:** This documentation is out-of-date and in need of refresh against current codebase*

-General, easy to use, ethereum query interface.
-This API allows you to easily interface with ethereum's state and their respective objects, create transactions and directly evaluate contract code.
+General, easy to use, Ethereum query interface.
+This API allows you to easily interface with Ethereum's state and their respective objects, create transactions and directly evaluate contract code.

 .. code:: go